On a $T_1$ Transport inequality for the adapted Wasserstein distance

 \begin{thm} Let $\mu, \nu\in \sp(\x)$ and $\varphi:\x\to [0,\infty)$ be a Borel measurable function.
 Then

 \end{thm}

+The Bolley--Villani bound in Theorem~\ref{thm:bolley villani} is a \textit{one-step} bound that applies at each time step.
+In the adapted setting, we inductively apply the Bolley--Villani bound to the conditional distributions of $\mu$ to obtain Theorem~\ref{thm:adapted Bolley Villani}.
+Thanks to the chain rule of entropy, the Bolley--Villani bound propagates along time without any loss of information.
+The proofs are provided in Section~\ref{sec:proofs}.

-By properly choosing the weight function $\varphi$, we obtain the transport-entropy inequality for $\a\w_1$. \begin{cor}[The adapted $T_1$ inequality] Let $\mu\in \sp_1(\x)$.
-Then the following two properties are equivalent: \begin{enumerate}[label=(\alph*)] \item $\mu$ satisfies the $T_1$ inequality; \item $\mu$ satisfies the adapted $T_1$ inequality, i.e, there exists some constant $C>0$ such that
+By properly choosing the weight function $\varphi$, we obtain the transport-entropy inequality for $\a\w_1$.
+In view of Theorem~\ref{thm:gaussian concentration}, the adapted $T_1$ inequality is equivalent to Gaussian concentration. \begin{cor}[The adapted $T_1$ inequality] Let $\mu\in \sp_1(\x)$ and $C>0$.
+Each of the following statements implies the next one: \begin{enumerate}[label=(\alph*)] \item $\mu$ satisfies the adapted $T_1(C)$ inequality, i.e.,